ray-project/ray/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've run `scripts/format.sh` to lint the changes in this PR.
 - [ ] I've included any doc changes needed for https://ray.readthedocs.io/en/latest/.
+- [ ] Tests are passing.
+There might be a few flaky tests, see https://ray-travis-tracker.herokuapp.com/.